ilastik/ilastik-test-vm/Readme.md

 - Install [VirtualBox](http://www.virtualbox.org/wiki/Downloads)
 - Install [vagrant](http://downloads.vagrantup.com/) (You might be able to install vagrant via a package manager like `apt-get`, but make sure you get at least v1.1)
-- You need an X11 terminal.
+- You need an X11 server.
  * On Linux, this is built-in.
  * On Mac, the X11.app that ships with OS X will suffice.
  * On Windows, the process is [a little more complicated](https://cc.jlab.org/windows/X11onWindows).